 Each folder will hold papers that are alike.
 Remember: be more general in your similar groups, but not too specific.

 And for “bills to pay,” I like to use the color red for the “red hot” items that need to be taking care of first in the files.
-While you may think of red as a “stop” color, remember that it is alerting you to what is important since we tend to see this color first in the entire color spectrum.
+While you may think of red as a “stop” color, remember that it is alerting you to what is essential since we tend to see this color first in the entire color spectrum.

 How to color code those highly sensitive documents?